-Every few years, the Federal Government of Nigeria changes the policy of obtaining yellow fever certificates in the country.
+Every few years, the Federal Government of Nigeria changes the policy of obtaining a yellow card in Nigeria.
 In the last six years, I’ve owned two yellow card certificates and I am about to get the third one.
 Two cards in six years don’t seem like that many but when you consider that these cards should last a minimum of 10 years, you realize that it is one too many.

 I remember when I got my first card – you know, we always remember our firsts.
 She was so young and full of sunshine and hope; excited to see the world, excited to experience the menace of Nigerian immigration officers and the condescension of immigration officers abroad.